Rising senior shows versatility, hopeful to earn spot on U.S. Collegiate National Team

 No. 8 CSU swept Pepperdine to improve to 11-1 on the season - 9/20/14 [Photos by Nic Hallisey]

 Brook Coulter joined the Colorado State volleyball coaching staff on Jan.
-26, 2012, as associate head coach, and begins her third season with the program in 2014.
+26, 2012, as associate head coach, and completed her third season with the program in 2014.
 With her diverse background, Coulter works with all aspects of the program, including first-contact defense, outside hitting and as the team's recruiting coordinator.

 By coaching at CSU, Coulter was able to return to her hometown.
 A 1996 graduate of Rocky Mountain High School in Fort Collins, Coulter spent her childhood watching CSU volleyball.
 She attended matches at Moby Arena, and beginning at the age of 14, even kept a three-ring binder full of newspaper clippings.